florianschanda/miss_hit/ROADMAP.md

 * A code generator (intended targets are C, C++, and SPARK) that precisely follows the documented semi-formal semantics.

+* A bounded model checker

-* A VC generation tool (either under-approximate BMC or deductive).
-To be decided later.
+* A deductive verification tool

 * A qualification pack that maps the semi-formal semantics we decided to any specific MATLAB (R) version, demonstrating that the semantics